 Volunteer in the Seychelles

-Scattered in the Indian Ocean off east Africa, the Seychelles archipelago consists of 115 islands famous for their lush beauty.
+Scattered in the Indian Ocean off East Africa, the Seychelles archipelago consists of 115 islands famous for their lush beauty.
 Known as a tropical nirvana, they are blessed with white-powder beaches; pristine coral reefs; rainforest-clad mountains; laid-back, Creole-influenced towns and villages; and an array of rare and fascinating wildlife.

-Many volunteering opportunities in the Seychelles are conservation-based, from measuring hawksbill turtles to filming Aldabra giant tortoises in the wild.
+Many volunteering opportunities in Seychelles are conservation-based, from measuring hawksbill turtles to filming Aldabra giant tortoises in the wild.
 Other people-based options include helping locals to develop business skills and mentoring small business owners.

-Most of the volunteering opportunities in the Seychelles center around conservation of its eco-system and rare wildlife, and you’ll probably find yourself living with other volunteers in camp-like facilities in remote corners of the islands.
+Most of the volunteering opportunities in the Seychelles center around the conservation of its eco-system and rare wildlife, and you’ll probably find yourself living with other volunteers in camp-like facilities in remote corners of the islands.
 There are also social projects available in Victoria, the country’s vibrant but tiny capital city.

 Marine Research & Conservation